mosaicml/composer/docs/source/method_cards/randaugment.md

 ### Implementation Details

 RandAugment leverages `torchvision.transforms` to add a transformation to the dataset which will be applied per image on the CPU.
-The transformation takes in a `PIL.Image` and outputs a `PIL.Image` with AugMix applied.
+The transformation takes in a `PIL.Image` and outputs a `PIL.Image` with RandAugment applied.

 The functional form of RandAugment (`randaugment_image()`) requires RandAugment hyperparameters when it is called.